Buildings and architecture of Bath: Twentieth century

 The Empire Hotel was built in 1901 on Orange Grove close to both Bath Abbey and Pulteney Bridge.

 In the 1920s and 1930s Bath's architectural traditions combined with an art deco style in buildings such as The Forum which opened as a 2,000-seat cinema in 1934, and has since been converted into a church and concert venue.
 The Royal United Hospital opened in the Weston suburb, about 1.5 mi from the city centre in 1932.

 During World War II, between the evening of 25 April and the early morning of 27 April 1942, Bath suffered three air raids in reprisal for RAF raids on the German cities of Lübeck and Rostock, part of the Luftwaffe campaign popularly known as the Baedeker Blitz.
 Over 400 people were killed, and more than 19,000 buildings were damaged or destroyed.
 Houses in the Royal Crescent, Circus and Paragon were burnt out along with the Assembly Rooms, while part of the south side of Queen Square was destroyed.

-A postwar review of inadequate housing led to the clearance and redevelopment of large areas of the city in a postwar style, often at variance with the Georgian style of the city.
-In the 1950s the nearby villages of Combe Down, Twerton and Weston were incorporated into Bath to enable the development of further housing, much of it council housing such as the Whiteway estate.

 In the 1970s and 1980s it was recognised that conservation of historic buildings was inadequate, leading to more care and reuse of buildings and open spaces.
 In 1987 the city was selected as a UNESCO World Heritage Site, recognising its international cultural significance.